-55 Teenagers and Alcohol: A Guide for Parents, Australian Government - Department of Health.
+&lt;sup>64 Teenagers and Alcohol: A Guide for Parents, Australian Government - Department of Health.

-56 You, Your Child and Alcohol, Public Health Agency, Northern Ireland.
+&lt;sup>65 You, Your Child and Alcohol, Public Health Agency, Northern Ireland.

-57 A Quote from Parents VI, VII, VIII.
+&lt;sup>66 A Quote from Parents VI, VII, VIII.

-58 A Quote from Parents IX, X, XI.
+&lt;sup>67 A Quote from Parents IX, X, XI.

-59 You, Your Child and Alcohol, Public Health Agency, Northern Ireland.
+&lt;sup>68 You, Your Child and Alcohol, Public Health Agency, Northern Ireland.

-60 Linda Nielsen, Adolescence, 3rd ed., (California: Thomsom/Wadsworth, 1996) p 556.
+&lt;sup>69 Linda Nielsen, Adolescence, 3rd ed., (California: Thomsom/Wadsworth, 1996) p 556.

-61 S.J.
-Patterson, Journal of Drug Education, 1994, p 177-191.
+&lt;sup>70 S.J.
+Patterson , Journal of Drug Education, 1994, p 177-191.

-62 G.J.
+&lt;sup>71 G.J.
 Botvin, Prevention & Societal Impact of Drug & Alcohol Abuse, (Washington D.C.
 1999).

-others, and that we all have to learn our own limitations and manage these.
+During this conversation it might also be useful to explore what your child thinks of him or her self.
+Explain that everybody has limitations, that we are all good at some things and bad at others, and that we all have to learn our own limitations and manage these.
 It is important to explain that we have to accept who and what we are, and that sometimes people foolishly use drink to try and change things.

 During this conversation it might also be useful to begin the process of explaining your expectations to your child.
 In doing so, it is important for them to feel that you want them to become independent and have the appropriate freedoms that they need to develop.
 It is important to emphasize that these freedoms need to be balanced with your right and need to know your child is safe.
-It is important for teenagers to know what is expected of them.63
+It is important for teenagers to know what is expected of them.

 Another issue that might be useful to discuss is what strategies that they can use to avoid being pressurised into drinking.
 Reassure them it is Okay to avoid situations where there might be drinking.
 For example, a lot of teenagers don't want to drink but fear that saying no will make them unpopular.
-Therefore, they want their parents to deny them permission.64 This gives them an excuse to turn down an offer of drink and to blame their parent when he/she is offered a drink.
-Give them permission to say, "My parents will kill me".
+Therefore, they want their parents to deny them permission.
+This gives them an excuse to turn down an offer of drink and to blame their parent when he/she is offered a drink.
+Give them permission to say, " My parents will kill me".
 Another useful approach is to teach them not to slag others who don't drink, or not to pressurise others into drinking.

 One method that sometimes works with teenagers is to make the points in such a way that they have a responsibility to prevent others from doing the wrong thing.
-For example, ask them to make sure nobody in their peer group makes fun of others who don't drink.65 This has a number of effects.
+For example, ask them to make sure nobody in their peer group makes fun of others who don't drink.
+This has a number of effects.
 It heightens their concept of what is right and wrong, and it gives them the feeling that not only do you trust them not to drink, but that you also think they have the maturity to prevent others from doing so.
 This approach taps into their growing sense of maturity and adulthood and enhances self-esteem.
-Remember, teenagers who have a strong self-image are better able to say "no" and withstand peer pressure.66
+Remember, teenagers who have a strong self-image are better able to say "no" and withstand peer pressure.